Faithful-Resource-Pack/App/resources/strings/README.md

-# How to translate the webapp:
+# How to translate the web app:

 First of all, copy the `en_US.js` file en rename it accordingly to your country spoken language.
 Then you can start translating the file.
 Once you have translated the file, add the newly added language to the `webapp.js` file :